 post-pregnancy body contouring with sydney plastic surgeon dr ellis choy

 Mothers go through many physical changes both during and after pregnancy.
 Some develop stretch marks, excess abdominal skin and fat accumulation on the thighs, hips and arms.
-Most even notice a visible difference in breast size and appearance.
+Most notice a degree of visible difference in breast size and appearance.
 With the availability of post-pregnancy body contouring surgery, mothers can now target these areas of the body.
 Through a personalised combination of body contouring, liposuction, breast augmentation and tummy tucks (abdominoplasty), mothers can focus on their specific areas of concerns after pregnancy and childbirth.

 Changing Names, Changing Times